Lyme Brain: How Lyme Disease Affects Neurocognitive Function

 All five components are essential in preventing disease.
 According to WCSU professor and Lyme Connection advisor Dr. Neeta Connally, aside from applying repellant, taking a shower immediately after being outside reduces your chance of the disease by 59%.* Being mindful to avoid high tick areas and doing a tick check are also important steps.

-Non-Invasive Treatments for Lyme & Tick-Borne Disease?
+What are Non-Invasive Treatments for Lyme & Tick-Borne Disease?

 Diet, exercise and stress reduction are essential for healing Lyme and Tick-Borne Disease.
 The body is physiologically designed to deal with stress first and healing second, so practicing daily relaxation techniques needs to be part of one’s healing regimen.